zhliau/fika-headless-docker/README.md

       - 25565:25565/udp
 ```

-*(Not fully working yet)* If you want to pass in your host GPU, make sure you have `nvidia-container-toolkit` installed on your host and specify the `deploy` section.
+If you want to pass in your host Nvidia GPU, make sure you have the following:
+- set the env var `USE_DGPU=true` in the container
+- `nvidia-container-toolkit` installed on your host
+- set the `deploy` section in compose.
+- No X server running on host
 ```yaml
 services:
   fika: